A wandering spirit

 Rum awakens the carpe diem instinct in us all.

-She was flying through clouds daydreaming about having a beachside rum bar somewhere in the Pacific Islands when she realised the adventure could begin in 'Caba', where the Ocean meets a hinterland awash with sugarcane.
-After all, the journey is the destination.
+While daydreaming about having a beachside rum bar somewhere in the Pacific Islands, Keri realised she could get underway right here in Cabarita, not with a bar but with rum.
+Cabarita's hinterland is awash with sugarcane, from which rum is made and she reasoned that after all, the journey is the destination.

 Obsessively crafted - Pot distilled.